RomaSV/PPMEncoder/README.md

 ## Setup

-By default there are *8 Channels* use can use.
+By default, there are *8 Channels* use can use.
 You can set this value using the template parameter.

 ```c++
 PPMEncoder<> ppmEncoder{}; // default 8 channels